RobbeDGreef/vubhub/README.md

 too.
 Visit the [vubhub.me](http://vubhub.me) site to see for yourself.
 (Please note that the vubhub.me site is still under heavy development)

+Now if you want to have a real app experience, you can add the vubhub.me site to your homescreen.

+To do so:
+- Go to vubhub.me using safari.
+- Click the share button on the bottom of the screen (the middle one)
+- Select "Add to Home Screen"
+- Press the "Add" button

+This still does not give you any offline view and currently has no canvas support either, but its a start.

 # Info
 This app hopes to make any VUB students life easier by concentrating all the information and VUB features into a single app.
 VubHub currently supports an easy to read class schedule, news feed, partial Canvas functionality, a library seat registration